 On dates which include an evening cruise we’ll return to the harbour where we can take a break and have some refreshments before we head back again!
 The light is much less harsh towards the evening and the cliff faces take on a much more pleasing light – they’re still packed with birds!
 We’ll look out for the spectacle of ‘jumplings’ where guillemot chicks take a rite of passage by leaping down the cliffs to join their fathers in the sea below.
 I aim to end evening workshops by around 9pm.

 All boats at the Staple Island jetty are extremely vulnerable to tidal conditions.
 In the event of our skipper being unable to land on Staple Island we will continue to sail around photographing the cliff face colonies from the boat.
 The skipper’s decision is final.
 The jetty at Inner Farne is not usually affected.
-All boat transport costs are included in the cost of this workshop but please remember additional landing fees are payable to the National Trust on Staple Island and Inner Farne at £26 for both islands (£28.60 including gift aid option).
+All boat transport costs are included in the cost of this workshop but please remember additional landing fees are payable to the National Trust on Staple Island and Inner Farne at (2017 prices) £26 for both islands (£28.60 including gift aid option).
 National Trust members do not pay landing fees upon production of their membership card.

 In the event of inclement weather preventing our boat from sailing to the Farne Islands or the National Trust closing the islands, I will offer a choice of a refund or an alternative date.
 Please note, we do not land on the islands during evening cruises.